ps-resources/es-offerings-site-feed/_offerings/offering-codeql-query-customizations.md

 ---
 layout: page
 title: CodeQL Query Customizations
+delivery:
+  method: "`40` hours of enablement and workshops."
+  unit: Workshop
-description: Commision GitHub to customize the existing CodeQL queries to provide better results for your organization.
+description: Commission GitHub to customize the existing CodeQL queries to provide better results for your organization.
 parameterized_name: codeql-query-customizations
 ---